Equity release interest rates

 What affects the interest rates on equity release?

-A wide range of factors can affect the interest rate on equity release products.
-These include:
+A wide range of factors can affect interest rates on equity release products.
+These may include:

 One key point is that, when it comes to equity release, being in poor health can actually be helpful.
 Just like enhanced annuities, lenders might be able to give you a better deal.
 You could get a lower interest rate or a larger loan.